 - Track and monitor access to networks with cardholder data.

-PCI compliance helps protect sensitive payment data, preventing hackers from accessing information that could lead to customer and potentially business identity theft.
+PCI compliance helps protect sensitive payment data, preventing hackers from accessing information that could lead to customer and business identity theft.

 Educate POS Employees